Two-Way Stretch

-Two-Way Stretch, also known as Nothing Barred, is a 1960 British comedy film directed by Robert Day and starring Peter Sellers, Wilfrid Hyde-White, Lionel Jeffries and Bernard Cribbins.
+Two-Way Stretch, also known as Nothing Barred, is a 1960 British comedy film directed by Robert Day and starring Peter Sellers, Wilfrid Hyde-White, Lionel Jeffries, Bernard Cribbins, and David Lodge.
 The screenplay is by Vivian Cox, John Warren and Len Heath.
 A group of prisoners plan to break out of jail, commit a robbery, and then break back into their jail again, thus giving them the perfect alibi – that they were behind bars when the robbery occurred.
 However, their plans are disrupted by the arrival of a strict new Chief Prison Officer.

 Plot

 Three prisoners nearing the end of their jail sentences, "Dodger" Lane, "Jelly" Knight and "Lennie the Dip", are visited by a vicar seeking to find employment for them.
 He is actually conman "Soapy" Stevens, who proposes a big diamond robbery.
 They will also all have alibis, because they will break out of prison, commit the robbery and then break back in.
 With the assistance of Dodger's girlfriend Ethel and Lennie's mother the trio smuggle themselves out in a fake prison van driven by Soapy.
 The operation is almost foiled by the new Chief Prison Officer, disciplinarian "Sour" Crout.
 The trio return to the prison by hiding inside a garbage truck they know is scheduled to make an early morning pickup at the prison (a load of garbage is unexpectedly dumped on them).
 The trio hide the diamonds in the Governor's office until they are released and can take them away.
 All goes well until the sack of diamonds is lost on a train.
 Stevens is recognized and arrested but not before Crout throttles an actual Vicar and starts a near riot.
 The others get away, still trying to steal the diamonds again.
 They are seen in disguise at a ceremony where the Sultan will literally receive his weight in jewels.